Thunderbolt (interface): Thunderbolt 4 (2020)

 Thunderbolt 4 was announced at CES 2020 and the final specification was released in July 2020.
 The key differences between Thunderbolt 4 and Thunderbolt 3 are a minimum bandwidth requirement of 32 Gbit/s for PCIe link, support for dual 4K displays (DisplayPort 1.4), and Intel VT-d-based direct memory access protection to prevent physical DMA attacks.

 Another major improvement is that Thunderbolt 4 supports Thunderbolt Alternate Mode USB hubs ("Multi-port Accessory Architecture"), and not just daisy chaining.
 Those hubs are backward compatible with Thunderbolt 3 devices and can be backward compatible with Thunderbolt 3 hosts (Titan Ridge only; with Alpine Ridge, the additional downstream ports get downgraded to USB 3).

 The maximum bandwidth remains at 40 Gbit/s, the same as Thunderbolt 3 and four times as fast as USB 3.2 Gen 2x1.
 Supporting products began arriving in late 2020 and included Tiger Lake mobile processors for Intel Evo notebooks and 8000-series standalone Thunderbolt controllers (codenamed Goshen Ridge for devices and Maple Ridge for hosts).
+On desktop native Thunderbolt 4 was added in Intel Arrow Lake PCIe 4 lanes directly on the CPU, and by doing so removed data limitation of 25 Gbit/s, now all 40 Gbit/s could be used for data.